Supersymmetric Virasoro Minimal Strings: One boundary, multiple handles

 Building on observations in ref.~\cite{Johnson:2020heh}, ref.~\cite{Johnson:2024bue} explored how to recursively compute the ``quantum volumes'' (in the language of ref.~\cite{Collier:2023cyw}) ${\widehat V}^{(b)}_{g,1}(P_1)$ for the ordinary Virasoro minimal string, using the fact that they (or rather their Laplace transform $\omega^{(b)}_{g,1}(z_1)$) are essentially contained in an ordinary differential equation~\cite{Gelfand:1975rn}: \be 4(u(x) - E){\widehat R}^2-2\hbar^2{\widehat R}{\widehat R}^{\prime\prime}+\hbar^2({\widehat R}^\prime)^2 = 1\ , \ee where ${\widehat R}(x,E){\equiv}<\!\!x| ({\cal H}{-}E)^{-1}|x\!\!>$ is the Gel'fand-Dikii resolvent of the Schr\"odinger operator~(\ref{eq:schrodinger-problem}).
 The equation was solved recursively order by order in $\hbar^2$, using as input the asymptotic expansion $u(x){=}u_0(x)+\sum_{g=0}^\infty u_{2g}(x)\hbar^{2g}{=}\cdots$, coming from the defining string equation of the model.
 This gives an expansion: \bea (x,E) &=& -\frac{1}{2}\frac{1}{[u_0(x)-E]^{1/2}}+\sum_{g=1}^\infty {\widehat R}_g(x,E)h^{2g}+\cdots\ \nonumber\\ && -1.0cm= -\frac12\frac{1}{[u_0(x)-E]^{1/2}} + \frac{\hbar^2}{64}\left\{ \frac{16u_2(x)}{[u_0(x)-E]^{3/2}} +\frac{4u^{\prime\prime}_0(x)}{[u_0(x)-E]^{5/2}}-\frac{5(u^{\prime}_0(x))^2}{[u_0(x)-E]^{7/2}}\right\} \nonumber\\ && -0.3cm+\frac{\hbar^4}{4096}\left\{ \frac{1024u_4(x)}{[u_0(x)-E]^{3/2}} -\frac{256[3u_2(x)^2-u^{\prime\prime}_2(x)]}{[u_0(x)-E]^{5/2}} +\frac{64[u^{(4)}_0(x) -10u_2(x) u^{''}_0(x)-10u^\prime_0(x)u^\prime_2(x)]}{[u_0(x)-E]^{7/2}}\right. \nonumber \\ && -0.2cm\left. -\frac{16[28u^{(3)}_0(x)u^\prime_0(x)+21u^{\prime\prime}_0(x)^2-70u_2(x)u_0(x)^2]}{[u_0(x)-E]^{9/2}} +\frac{1704u^{\prime}_0(x)^2u^{\prime\prime}_0(x)}{[u_0(x)-E]^{11/2}}-\frac{1155u^{\prime}_0(x)^4}{[u_0(x)-E]^{13/2}}\right\} +\cdots\ , \eea where one order higher has been included here as compared to ref.~\cite{Johnson:2024bue} for reasons to become clear below.
 As a last step, writing $z_1^2{=}{-}E$, the $\omega_{g,1}(z_1)$ were identified with (after multiplying by $(-2z_1)$) the quantities $\int^\mu {\widehat R}_g(x,E) dx$.

 In that case of the ordinary VMS, perturbation theory was developed entirely in the $x{<}0$ regime, and there $\mu{=}0$.
 In the supersymmetric VMS case defined in the current work, perturbation theory beyond the disc comes entirely from the $x{>}0$ region, with $\mu{=}4\sqrt{2}\pi$.
-This is where attention must be focused.
+This is where attention must be focused (but keeping in mind the caveat about interior boundaries of the $x$ integration mentioned below Eq.~(\ref{eq:n-point-correlator}) and in footnote 6).